KOMMERCHESKYY/kommercheskyy/README.md

 Pronous ✶ he/him

-DNI ✶ zoophiles, pedophiles, people who start complaining (Idk them), and people who are obsessed with politics, toxic, under the age of 15
+DNI ✶ zoophiles, pedophiles, an interlocutor who shows no interest in me, people who start complaining (Idk them), and people who are obsessed with politics, toxic, under the age of 15

 fandoms ✶ tshd, marutoku games, enstars, guilty parade, 8:11, reverse1999, blue lock, genshin impact, honkai3rd, countryhumans, alien stage, persona5, dr.stone, moriarty the patriot, milgram, crk, owari no seraph, these are the main ones.